dusty-nv/jetson-inference/docs/pytorch-transfer-learning.md

 ## Installing PyTorch

-If you optionally chose to install PyTorch back when you [built the repo](building-repo-2.md#installing-pytorch), it should already be installed on your Jetson to use.
-Otherwise, if you want to proceed with transfer learning, you can install it now:
+If you are [`Running the Docker Container`](aux-docker.md) or optionally chose to install PyTorch back when you [Built the Project](building-repo-2.md#installing-pytorch), it should already be installed on your Jetson to use.
+Otherwise, if you aren't using the container and want to proceed with transfer learning, you can install it now:

 ``` bash
 $ cd jetson-inference/build